 It’s been ten years since the InterFace changed everything, forever.
 The simplicity and elegance of design combined with its swiss army knife combination of data and mobile functions has made the InterFace a device we can’t live without.
 The haptic trinity of muscle, bone, and surface-level mindplants were a giant leap ahead of the iffy skinplants which burned so many early adopters (literally!).
 Our modern concept of integrated computing has grown so much since its early days being cobbled together in garages and computer labs across the old tech sectors.
-What we take for granted today as tech chic was once derided as “wearable tech” and was met with open hostility by a confused and less enlightened people.
-Presented here are the ghosts of tech chic past, thirteen pictures which chronicle the industry’s hovercoaster ride to the present, in a format straight out of the twentytens; the listicle.
+What we take for granted today as te-chic was once derided as “wearable tech” and was met with open hostility by a confused and less enlightened people.
+Presented here are the ghosts of te-chic past, thirteen pictures which chronicle the industry’s hovercoaster ride to the present, in a format straight out of the twentytens; the listicle.

 The Office Computer For Your Head

 One of the very first “gargoyle” setups.
-Pictured is early tech chic pioneer Edgar Diaz, holding up the software chip for one of his many beach themed virtual chatrooms.
+Pictured is early te-chic pioneer Edgar Diaz, holding up the software chip for one of his many beach themed virtual chatrooms.
 Although this rig wasn’t considered cool at the time, more of a novelty, Diaz’s denim betrays a prophetic mind for many of the mainstream trends we hold dear today.

 The Luke Skywalker In The Death Star Trenches Look

 Later gargoyle rigs favored mobility over power and visuals, made possible by “fannypack processors” as seen on Mark Stipole (second from the left), and could only run the most threadbare of AR programs.
 Users of these new lighter rigs were sometimes referred to as “Parkgoyles” for their tendency to congregate in parks to finish office work or feel the forbidden allure of watching porn in a public place.